-What: Our 2023 Annual Combined General Meeting of Shareholders (the "Annual General Meeting")
+What: Our 2024 Annual Combined General Meeting of Shareholders (the "Annual

+General Meeting")

-When: June 13, 2023 at 2:00 p.m., local time Where: 32 Rue Blanche, 75009 Paris, France
+When: June 25, 2024 at 2:00 p.m., local time Where: 32 Rue Blanche, 75009 Paris, France be asked to:

-Why: At this Annual General Meeting, shareholders of Criteo S.A. (the "Company") will be asked to:
+Why: At this Annual General Meeting, shareholders of Criteo S.A. (the "Company") will

-Within the authority of the Ordinary Shareholders' Meeting:

-1. Renew the term of office of Ms. Rachel Picard as Director;

-- 2. Renew the term of office of Ms. Nathalie Balla as Director; - 3.
-Renew the term of office of Mr. Hubert de Pesquidoux as Director; - 4.
-Ratify the appointment of Frederik van der Kooi as Observer; - 5.
-Appoint Frederik van der Kooi as Director; - 6.
-Renew Deloitte & Associés as first principal statutory auditors; - 7.
-Determine the amount of directors' remuneration for 2023 and subsequent years; - 8.
-Cast a non-binding advisory vote on the compensation for the named executive officers of the Company; - 9.
-Approve the statutory financial statements for the fiscal year ended December 31, 2022; - 10.
-Approve the consolidated financial statements for the fiscal year ended December 31, 2022; - 11.
-Approve the allocation of profits for the fiscal year ended December 31, 2022; - 12.
-Authorize the Board of Directors to execute a buyback of Company stock in accordance with the provisions of Article L. 225-209-2 of the French Commercial Code;

-Within the authority of the Extraordinary Shareholders' Meeting:

-- 13. Authorize the Board of Directors to reduce the Company's share capital by cancelling shares as part of the authorization to the Board of Directors allowing the Company to buy back its own shares in accordance with the provisions of Article L. 225-209-2 of the French Commercial Code; - 14.
-Authorize the Board of Directors to reduce the Company's share capital by cancelling shares acquired by the Company in accordance with the provisions of Article L. 225-208 of the French Commercial Code: - 15.
-Delegate authority to the Board of Directors to reduce the share capital by way of a buyback of Company stock followed by the cancellation of the repurchased stock; - 16.
-Authorize the Company to issue OSAs (options to subscribe for new Ordinary Shares) or OAAs (options to purchase Ordinary Shares); - 17.
-Authorize the Company to grant time-based free shares/ RSUs to employees and officers of the Company and its subsidiaries; - 18.
-Authorize the Company to grant PSUs; - 19.
-Determine the overall limit on amount of shares to be issued pursuant to equity plans (stock-options, RSUs/PSUs); - Delegate authority to the Board of Directors to increase the number of securities to be issued as a result of a share capital increase without shareholders' preferential subscription rights to a category of persons meeting predetermined criteria (underwritten offering);
+Doo alutions within the sutherity of the Outliness Chaushaldess Martines Board 1. olutions within the authority of the Ordinary Shareholders' Meeting Renew the term of office of Ms. Megan Clarken as Director, Recommendation FOR 2.
+Renew the term of office of Ms. Marie Lalleman as Director, FOR 3.
+Renew the term of office of Mr. Edmond Mesrobian as Director, FOR 3.
+4. Appoint Ernst Teunissen as Director, FOR 5.
+Renew RBB Business Advisors as statutory auditor, FOR 5.
+6. Non-binding advisory vote to approve the compensation for the named FOR 0. executive officers of the Company, FOR 7.
+Approve the statutory financial statements for the fiscal year ended December 31, 2023, FOR 8.
+Approve the consolidated financial statements for the fiscal year ended December 31, 2023, FOR 9.
+Approve the allocation of profits for the fiscal year ended December 31, 2023, FOR 10.
+Approve the Indemnification Agreement entered into between the Company and Mr. Frederik van der Kooi (agreement referred to in Articles L.225-38 et seq. of the French Commercial Code), FOR 11.
+Authorize the Board of Directors to execute a buyback of Company stock in accordance with the provisions of Article L. 225-209-2 of the French Commercial Code, FOR Board olutions within the authority of the Extraordinary Shareholders' Meeting Board Recommendation 12. olutions within the authority of the Extraordinary Shareholders' Meeting Authorize the Board of Directors to reduce the Company's share capital by cancelling shares as part of the authorization to the Board of Directors allowing the Company to buy back its own shares in accordance with the Recommendation 12.
+13. Authorize the Board of Directors to reduce the Company's share capital by cancelling shares as part of the authorization to the Board of Directors allowing the Company to buy back its own shares in accordance with the provisions of Article L. 225-209-2 of the French Commercial Code, Authorize the Board of Directors to reduce the Company's share capital by cancelling shares acquired by the Company in accordance with the Recommendation FOR 12.13.14.
+Authorize the Board of Directors to reduce the Company's share capital by cancelling shares as part of the authorization to the Board of Directors allowing the Company to buy back its own shares in accordance with the provisions of Article L. 225-209-2 of the French Commercial Code, Authorize the Board of Directors to reduce the Company's share capital by cancelling shares acquired by the Company in accordance with the provisions of Article L. 225-208 of the French Commercial Code, Delegate authority to the Board of Directors to reduce the share capital by way of a buyback of Company stock followed by the cancellation of the Recommendation FOR FOR

+17. Approve the maximum number of shares that may be issued or acquired pursuant to Resolution 16 of the Annual General Shareholders' Meeting dated June 13, 2023 (authorization to grant options to purchase or to subscribe shares), Resolution 15 herein (authorization to grant Time-based RSUs to employees and corporate officers of the Company and employees of its subsidiaries) and Resolution 16 herein (authorization to grant Performance-Based RSUs to employees and corporate officers of the Company and employees of its subsidiaries),